SummerOfCode2020/week-17-store-manager-api-aws/deployment-instructions/HEROKU.md

 ## Heroku Login

-`heroku login` is required to authenticate your machine to connect to your heroku account.
+`heroku login` is required to authenticate your machine to connect to your heroku account, and you will be required to opt-in to 2FA.

 ## Heroku Commands